milkandhoney995/Resume/README.md

 *Tokyo, Japan | Apr 2021 – Mar 2023*

 #### 🟢 Developer Portal for Voice Chat API
-- Led the frontend implementation of an internal portal from scratch using **Laravel and Vue.js**.
+- Implementation of an internal portal with **Laravel and Nuxt.js**.
-- Involved in system design, planning, and cross-department collaboration.
+- Collaboration with web designer

 #### 🟢 UI Component Library (In-house Use)
-- Designed and built a reusable **UI library in Vue.js**, including testing and documentation.
+- Designed and built a reusable **UI library in Vue.js**
+- testing
+- documentation
-- Conducted UI design using **Cacoo**, and set frontend architecture.
+- UI design with web designer

 #### 🟢 Event Website for Game Developers
 - Upgraded and maintained a Laravel-based website for technical events.
 - Worked in a team of 8 developers, coordinating with a subsidiary.

-#### 🟢 Online Expo Platform
+#### 🟢 Online Exposition Platform
-- Added new frontend features to a **Nuxt.js** application for online exhibitions.
+- Implementation of online exposition platform with  **Nuxt.js**
+- Implemented Log-in function
 - Participated in testing and deployment processes.

 ---